Sound, Awareness, and the Search for the Lost Chord

 The living body is a dynamic field of relationships.
 Some patterns are measurable with instruments.
 Some are felt directly as warmth, pressure, vibration, tension, release, vitality, fatigue, emotion, or presence.

 The autonomic nervous system is part of this story.
 The sympathetic system prepares the body for action, effort, defense, and outward response.
 The parasympathetic system helps restore, settle, digest, recover, and deepen inward regulation.
-When listening deepens, breath slows, the throat softens, the chest opens, and the belly becomes easier to feel.
+When listening deepens, breath slows, the throat softens, the chest opens, and your lower body becomes easier to feel.
 The whole body may begin to shift from defense toward presence.

 Hearing, Body, and Nervous System